 - Socioeconomic factors – people with lower levels of education and lower incomes are more likely to be overweight or obese.
 This may be because they have less opportunity to eat healthy foods and take part in physical activities.

-- Changes in the food supply – availability and marketing of energy-dense, nutrient poor foods and drinks has increased and the relative cost of them has decreased.
+- Changes in the food supply – availability and marketing of energy-dense, nutrient poor foods and drinks have increased and the relative cost of them has decreased.

-- Birth factors – some studies suggest that a person is more likely to become obese later in life if they experienced poor nutrition in utero, maternal smoking, or had a low birth weight However, other studies show that high birth weight (especially above 4,000 g) is a stronger risk for becoming overweight.
+- Birth factors – some studies suggest that a person is more likely to become obese later in life if they experienced poor nutrition in utero, maternal smoking, or had a low birth weight.
+However, other studies show that high birth weight (especially above 4 kg) is a stronger risk for becoming overweight.
 There is convincing evidence showing that breastfeeding infants compared with formula feeding is associated with a reduced risk of becoming obese.